rode/rode-legacy/README.md

 ## Enforcers
 Enforcers are defined as [validating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that ensures the resource defined as an `image` in the `Pod` has been properly attested.

-Enforcers are configured to ensure all attesters referenced in the namespace for the pod have successfully created attestations.
-The namespace must include an annotation for enforcement to be activated:
+Enforcers are configured to ensure specified attesters referenced in the namespace for the pod have successfully created attestations.
+The namespace must include a label for enforcement to be activated:

 ```
-  "rode.liatr.io/enforce-attesters": attester1,attester2
+  "rode.liatr.io/enforce-attesters": myAttester
 ```
 or
 ```